-OSD provides financial and technical assistance to businesses to meet their labor needs in partnership with worker training organizations throughout the state.
-As the administrator for Wisconsin Fast Forward worker training funds, OSD is responsible for establishing funding priorities, developing application criteria, awarding and disseminating grants, monitoring grant outcomes and assessing program goals.
+OSD provides financial and technical assistance to employers to meet their labor needs in partnership with worker training organizations throughout the state.
+As the administrator for Wisconsin Fast Forward worker training funds, OSD is responsible for establishing funding priorities, developing application criteria, awarding and disseminating grants, monitoring grant outcomes, and assessing program goals.

-Through this grant announcement, OSD is seeking grant applications from Wisconsin businesses that have a specific workforce need that is not met through another education or training program.
+Through this Grant Program Announcement (GPA), OSD is seeking grant applications from Wisconsin employers that have a specific workforce need that is not met through another education or training program.
 The demand should be supported by localized labor market information.
-The grant funds may not be used to supplant existing, routine business training, but should focus on employer's skill gaps in the occupations identified in this GPA.
-Eligible projects should demonstrate that funds will help to increase the number of new jobs, reduce layoffs and/or increase overall employment in the state by increasing worker skills to better match employer needs.
-The primary product(s) of a grant application should be curriculum development and training delivery.
+The grant funds may not be used to supplant existing, routine business training, but should focus on employers' skill gaps in the occupations identified in this GPA.
+Eligible projects should demonstrate that funds will help to increase the number of new jobs, reduce layoffs, and/or increase overall employment in the state by increasing worker skills to better match employer needs.
+The primary products of a grant application should be curriculum development and training delivery.

-Funds available through this GPA will enable businesses, in partnership with a workforce training provider or providers, to deliver customized training in customer service occupations to incumbent workers and/or job seekers.
-These grants provide a flexible funding source to respond to the workforce needs of Wisconsin businesses with customized training solutions.
+Funds available through this GPA will enable employers, in partnership with a workforce training provider or providers, to deliver customized training in human services, customer service, and related occupations to incumbent workers, new hires, and/or job seekers.
+These grants provide a flexible funding source to respond to the workforce needs of Wisconsin employers with customized training solutions.
 OSD will ensure accountability and transparency of outcomes by tracking training completions, job placements, wage increases, and overall return on public investment.